>>> Who We Are

 >>> Our History

 We were founded in 1972 when new tax laws made it possible for nonprofit agencies to handle unemployment compensation services through group reimbursement.
-Since then, The 501 Alliance has been one of the leading group unemployment compensation providers in Michigan.
+Since then, The 501 Alliance has grown to be the leading group unemployment compensation provider in Michigan.

 >>> The UIA

 The Unemployment Insurance Agency (UIA) is the state agency that administers unemployment compensation.
 Some form of coverage is required and it is funded by a tax to the employer or by direct reimbursement of unemployment charges.

 What many nonprofit employers don’t know is that this tax can be controlled.
 By joining The 501 Alliance, the need for unemployment compensation can be filled by a lower cost alternative.

 >>> How Our Program Works